wxWidgets/Phoenix/README.rst

 .. image:: demo/bitmaps/splash.png
    :align: center

 Phoenix Bounty
 --------------

-Members of the wxPython community have joined together to make pledges towards a bounty reward for the completion of the Phoenix release, in order to jump-start development which has been stalled for a while.
+Members of the wxPython community have joined together to make pledges towards a bounty reward for the completion of the Phoenix release, with the primary goal of jump-starting development, which has been stalled for a while.
 If you are interested in making a pledge, please contact David Hughes at ``dfh -at- forestfield -dot- co -dot- uk``.
 No actual money will be requested until the release is completed.